What are the symptoms of pulmonary embolism?

 - If you are taking a blood thinner, be sure you get instructions about how to take your medicine safely.
 Blood thinners can cause serious bleeding problems.

-- Check with your doctor before taking hormone or birth control pills.
+- Check with your doctor about whether you should use hormonal forms of birth control or hormone therapy.
 These may increase your risk of blood clots.